artiya4u/huntertray/README.md

 - Clone the project
 - Run `(sudo) python setup.py develop` in the HunterTray root directory
 - Run `huntertray` with the required command line options from anywhere.

-## Analytics
-To help improve the project and learn how its being used, I've added Analytics in HunterTray.
-The `--dnt` switch disables all analytics so that you can opt-out if desired.
-All data is collected anonymously, with no machine id or user-identifying information being sent back.
-To learn more, and see which events are being tracked, see the [Analytics](https://github.com/captn3m0/HunterTray/wiki/Analytics) wiki page.

 ## Credits